minio/docs/source/reference/minio-mc/mc-cp.rst

 Copy Point-In-Time Version of Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc cp rewind` to copy an object as it existed at a
+Use :mc-cmd:`mc cp --rewind` to copy an object as it existed at a
 specific point in time.
 This command only applies to S3-to-S3 copy.

 .. code-block:: shell